JimFowler/books/Books20/Tools/doc/theory.rst

 By late 2011 I had created six book files by hand using Microsoft Word and Excel.
-As I progressed through the files I found various entries that were not in a standard format and that included addtional information that I wanted to collect.
+As I progressed through the files I found various entries that were not in a standard format.
+However, the addtional information was important to collect.
 Rather than add additional fields this information was put into the comments field with particular keywords designating what the information pertained to.
 For example, the first time I found both authors and editors listed